-11.1.3 Selecting files
+13.1.3 Selecting files

 By default, all files with extension '.org' in the base directory are considered part of the project.
-This can be modified by setting the properties regular expression.
+This can be modified by setting the properties

 :base-extension Extension (without the dot!) of source files.
-This actually is a lished, even though they have been selected on the basis of their extension.
+This actually is a regular expression. :exclude Regular expression to match file names that should not be pub- lished, even though they have been selected on the basis of their extension. :include List of files to be included regardless of :base-extension and :exclude.